-Representing

-Class A Ordinary Shares
+Representing 520,000 Class A Ordinary Shares

 This is an initial public offering of American depositary shares, or ADSs, representing Class A ordinary shares of Sunlands Online Education Group.

-We are offering ADSs.
-Each ADS represents of our Class A ordinary shares, par value US\$0.00005 per share.
+We are offering 13,000,000 ADSs.
+Each 25 ADSs represent one Class A ordinary share, par value US\$0.00005 per share.
 Prior to this offering, there has been no public market for the ADSs.
-It is currently estimated that the initial public offering price per share will be between US\$ and US\$ We have applied for listing the ADSs on the New York Stock Exchange under the symbol "STG."
+The initial public offering price per ADS is US\$11.50.
+We have been approved for listing the ADSs on the New York Stock Exchange under the symbol "STG."